-Effective as of December 31 2017, the salary thresholds for exemptions under the New York Labor Law are as follows:
+Since December 31, 2017, the salary thresholds for exemptions under the New York Labor Law have been as follows:

 - $975 per week in New York City for employers with more than 10 employees;

-- $900 per week for New York City employers with 10 or fewer employees;
+- $900 per week in New York City for employers with 10 or fewer employees;

 - $825 per week in Nassau, Suffolk, and Westchester counties; and

 - $780 per week throughout the rest of the state (as opposed to $455 per week under federal law).